Edmark

-Edmark Corporation (or simply Edmark) was a publisher of educational print materials and an educational software developer in Redmond, Washington.
+Edmark Corporation (or simply Edmark) was a publisher of educational print materials and educational software developer based in Redmond, Washington.
 They developed software for Microsoft Windows and MacOS in several languages and sold it in over a dozen countries.

 History

-Edmark was founded in 1970 by Gordon B.Bleil by combining the assets of Educational Aids and Services Co. a small supplier of educational materials and programs and L-Tec Systems Inc. which had developed programs from its research.
-The Child Development and Mental Retardation Center of the University of Washington under the direction of Dr. Sidney Bijou had conducted research into the operant conditioning and reinforcement theories of B.F.
-Skinner as applicable to human learning.
-From this research they developed academic programs which for the first time proved the viability of teaching reading to people with severe mental limitations.
-Bleil adapted this research into The Edmark Reading Program which for the next decade was the principal product of the company.
+Edmark was founded in 1970 by Gordon B. Bleil through the merger of Educational Aids and Services Co.—a small supplier of educational materials and programs—and L-Tec Systems Inc., which had developed programs based on its research.
+The Child Development and Mental Retardation Center at the University of Washington, under the direction of Dr. Sidney Bijou, had conducted research into B.F.
+Skinner’s operant conditioning and reinforcement theories as applied to human learning.
+From this research, they developed academic programs which for the first time proved the viability of teaching reading to people with severe mental limitations.
+Bleil adapted this research into the Edmark Reading Program, which became the company's principal product for the next decade.

 Bleil left the company to return to banking in 1980 and retained no interest in the company.

 They began developing software in 1992.
 Edmark was listed on NASDAQ.
 Their audience was children between the ages of 2 and 16 years.
 Edmark had more than 65 industry design awards.

-In 1989, their children, Richard, Lucy, Heather and Chris became directors.
+In 1989, their children, Richard, Lucy, Heather, and Chris became directors.
 Richard became the chairman, Heather became the CCO, Chris became the president and Lucy became the CEO in October 1989.
-Edmark hired former teacher Donna Stanger as vice-president of product development in October 1991.
+Edmark hired former teacher Donna Stanger as vice president of product development in October 1991.